Andi Rasdiyanah Amir: Alauddin Islamic State Institute

 Rasdiyanah returned to South Sulawesi shortly after her graduation and began working at the Makassar's branch of the Sunan Kalijaga State Islamic Institute.
 At that time, the only faculty in the branch was the sharia faculty.
 Due to a lack of staff, Rasdiyanah was rapidly promoted in academic ranks.
 In the same year, the tarbiyah (Islamic education) faculty was opened, and Rasdiyanah became the deputy dean of the faculty.

 The Makassar's branch of the Sunan Kalijaga State Islamic Institute was officially separated in 1965 and became the Alauddin Islamic State Institute.
 Former mayor of Makassar Aroeppala became its first rector, and Rasdiyanah was appointed by Aroeppala as his deputy.
 After serving for five years, Rasdiyanah was moved to the sharia faculty of the institute and became the head of the ushuluddin studies.
 In 1972, Rasdiyana returned to the tarbiyah faculty and became its dean for eight years.

 In January 1979, the Alauddin Islamic State Institute held an election for a new rector to replace the old and ailing Abdurrahman Shihab.
 Abdurrahman Shihab's decision of appointing his own son, Muhammad Quraish Shihab, as his first deputy rector, caused controversy among the students, and the students pushed for a rector election by the academic senate.
 Rasdiyanah was nominated as rector alongside Muhyiddin Zain, Abdurrahman Shihab's predecessor.
 Muhyiddin won the election with 16 votes, while Rasdiyanah was in the second place with 12 votes.
 Unexpectedly, Muhyiddin died before he was about to be sworn in as Shihab's replacement.

 Muhyiddin's death made Rasdiyanah the front-runner in the election and the minister of religious affairs made plans to appoint her as Shihab's replacement.
 However, due to her being a woman, the South Sulawesi's regional government and the Indonesian Ulema Council expressed their disapproval.
 The governor of South Sulawesi, Andi Oddang, questioned her ability as a woman in handling possible student demonstrations.
 The disapproval was met with criticism from the chairman of Makassar's Muhammadiyah branch, who stated that women had already been leaders in South Sulawesi for ages.
 Due to the disagreements, a temporary triumvirate was appointed to lead the university.
-The triumvirate was dissolved after Murad Usman, former dean of the ushuluddin studies, was elected as a defintive rector.
+The triumvirate was dissolved after Murad Usman, former dean of the ushuluddin studies, was elected as a definitive rector.
 Murad then appointed Rasdiyanah as his deputy rector for student affairs.

 At the end of Murad's term as rector, Rasdiyanah was appointed his replacement.
 She was installed as rector on 1 June 1985.
 Rasdiyanah was the first ever female to lead an Islamic higher education institution in Indonesia as well as the first female rector in the eastern part of Indonesia.
 She was re-appointed for a second term in 1989.